huangsam/huangsam/README.md

 ### Hi there :wave:

 I work as a full-time software engineer.

+I use GitHub as a platform to empower developers and for experimenting with the latest tech.

-In my spare time, I do the following:
+In my spare time:

-- :computer: Work on open-source projects
+- :computer: I'm working on open-source projects
+- :seedling: I'm learning Machine Learning on Coursera
-- :camera: Shoot photos for clients, family and friends
+- :camera: I shoot photos for family and friends
-- :drum: Play the drums for fun
+- :drum: I play the drums for fun

 ---